ionStici/react/mds/react/memos.md

 **Remember:** a render does not mean that the DOM actually gets updated, it just means the component function gets called.
 But this can be an expensive operation.

 **Wasted render:** a render that didn't produce any change in the DOM.
-This becomes a problem ONLY when renders they happen too frequently or when the component is very slow, resulting in not updating the UI fast enough after the user performs a certain action.
+This becomes a problem ONLY when renders happen too frequently or when the component is very slow, resulting in not updating the UI fast enough after the user performs a certain action.

 **Profiler Developer Tool:** Analyze renders and re-renders

-## A Surprising Optimization Trick With children
+## A Surprising Optimization Trick With `children`

 ```jsx
 // laggy example